How to request parents or guardians to pay school fees?

 Unfortunately, the ability of a family to meet tuition fee payments can deteriorate very rapidly for a variety of reasons.
 This can negatively affect the student’s education as well as the school’s or college’s financial position particularly where budgets have already been set.

 Our firm has had lengthy experience in advising on debt recovery matters for the school and education sector.
-Our breadth of experience informs this article which aims to assist schools implementing strategies to minimise the loss of a school both financially and in the delivery of stable education to students.
+Our breadth of experience informs this article which aims to assist schools implementing strategies to minimize the loss of a school both financially and in the delivery of stable education to students.

 Address Defaults Early With Parents